Mo9948/IUC_IP/README.md

 # Polyhedral Properties of the Induced Custer Subgraphs

-This repository contains the code and instances accompanying the following paper:
+This repository contains the code and instances accompanying the following article:

 > **S. Hosseinian and S. Butenko.
 [Polyhedral Properties of the Induced Cluster Subgraphs.](https://doi.org/10.1016/j.dam.2021.02.040) _Discrete Applied Mathematics 297 (2021): 80-96_.**